Storyteller of history, memory, and emotional resilience

-While Andrew dies in the Battle of Bunker Hill, Michael continues to fight in George Washington’s army, then returns home to honors his uncle’s vow by watching over Andrew’s youngest child, Nancy McClary.
+While Andrew dies in the Battle of Bunker Hill, Michael continues to fight in George Washington’s army, then returns home to honor his uncle’s vow by watching over Andrew’s youngest child, Nancy McClary.
 Michael lives with the burden that he was never “enough” to be a McClary, yet feels his uncle’s enduring love in whispers and “codes.”

 Sandra will be attending Bouchercon 2026 in Calgary, Alberta.